thaixuandang/ronin-documentation/blog/zkevms-explored.md

 - *Zero-Knowledge Scalable Transparent Arguments of Knowledge (zk-STARK):*
   - Example: Fractal [[4]](#4), Aurora [[5]](#5), STARK [[6]](#6), etc.

 The main difference between zk-SNARK and zk-STARK is the need for trusted setup - a piece of random data that must be honestly generated.
-In reality, randomness generation is not easy to implement securely, especially in a trustless setting (you can look at Zcash's counterfeiting vulnerability). zk-STARK eliminates the need for trusted setup, which effectively reduces security risks and assumptions while increasing protocol's transparency.
+In reality, randomness generation is not easy to implement securely, especially in a trustless setting (you can look at [Zcash's counterfeiting vulnerability](https://electriccoin.co/blog/zcash-counterfeiting-vulnerability-successfully-remediated/)).
+Zk-STARK eliminates the need for trusted setup, which effectively reduces security risks and assumptions while increasing protocol's transparency.
 On the other hand, zk-STARKs usually have significantly larger proof size compared to that of zk-SNARKs.
 This can be a big problem if data transfer is expensive like in the case of Ethereum smart contracts.
-Therefore, both zk-SNARKs and zk-STARKs are sometimes utilized in one protocol to get the best of both worlds, e.g., Plonky2 [[7]](#7), eSTARK [[8]](#8), etc.
+Therefore, elements of zk-SNARKs and zk-STARKs are sometimes combined in one protocol to get the best of both worlds, e.g., transparent zk-SNARKs like Plonky2 [[7]](#7) and eSTARK [[8]](#8).

 Zero-knowledge proof is a fast-growing field of research and the race to practical and efficient general-purpose ZKPs is reaching new heights (a [Cambrian explosion](https://medium.com/starkware/the-cambrian-explosion-of-crypto-proofs-7ac080ac9aed) as described by Eli Ben-Sasson) with the rise of zero-knowledge Virtual Machines (zkVMs).